oracle/weblogic-deploy-tooling/KnownIssues.md

-## Known Issues for Oracle WebLogic Server Deploy Tooling
+## Known Issues for WebLogic Deploy Tooling

 The following list contains known issues.
 Each issue may contain a workaround or an associated issue number.